Walking in the great outdoors has more than just physical benefits.

 Instead of eating your lunch at your desk, get outside and take a short stroll.
 Chances are you’ll be able to sleep better at night.
 Researchers at Green Exercise Research Group found that those who walked 1.8 kilometers (about 1.1 miles) at lunchtime in a natural setting had more restorative sleep than those who walked in an urban setting.
 Of course, any walking is better than no walking.
 It’s still better for your health to walk around the block or even the floor of your office than it is to sit at your desk.

 Having trouble focusing on a tough task at work?
 Take a walk in the nearest park.
-One study found exercising in nature improved the ability to concentrate in children with ADHD.
-Though the study was on children, it doesn’t take a PhD to know walking outdoors can help clear your mind.
+One study found exercising in nature improved the ability to concentrate in children with attention-deficit/hyperactivity disorder (ADHD).

 Walk outdoors and chances are you’ll feel reinvigorated, found an analysis of data from 11 trials involving more than 800 adults.
 You’ll also feel less angry, tense and depressed.